noir-lang/noir/docs/docs/sdk/overview.md

 Aztec accounts may have two or more associated private keys.
 A new Aztec account should register a unique spending key before handling funds.
 Please review the [account overview page](../how-aztec-works/accounts) for a high level overview or dig into the code in the [Add Accounts to the SDK page](./usage/add-account).

+## Transaction Fee Payers

+Aztec allows the account is paying transaction fees for a transaction to be different than the account that is sending assets.
+You can read more about how to use this functionality on the [Fee Controller page](./usage/feecontroller).

 ## SDK Flavours

 The SDK comes in 3 flavours.
 The users environment will typically automatically determine which flavour is used, but it is good to be aware of them because they do have tradeoffs.